braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/drag_and_drop/overview.md

 ### Step 2: Build out email structure

-1. __Assemble Rows__ - Drag & drop different row configurations to design the structure of your email.
+1. **Assemble Rows:** Drag & drop different row configurations to design the structure of your email.
 New configurations must be dragged to the beginning or end of an existing section.
-2. __Add Content__ - Add desired content types to the various row components.<br><br>![Drag & Drop Email GIF][1]
+2. **Add Content:** Add desired content types to the various row components.<br><br>![GIF that shows an example of using Drag & Drop Editor to compose an email.][1]

 ## Editing experience